 What Is A Verse?

-The verse is the meat of a song.
+Of all song building blocks, the verse is the meat of the song.
 The function of the verse is to provide a context, provide background information, set the scene or tell a story, establish the vehicle by which the message of the song will be delivered, develop and evolve the story.